At A Glance Tear Trough Rejuvenation

 PRP can improve healing times, however it does NOT improve the volume of the under-eye area.
 The reason why PRP may give a perception of improvement is the continual swelling of this area.
 Most clinics sign you up to a ‘series of sessions’, ranging between 4-6 sessions conducted monthly.
 Swelling in this area (due to both microneedling & PRP) can give you a perception of improvement.

 Swelling takes 3-6 weeks to decrease, just in time for your next PRP session.
 Continue this for 4- 6 months and you are none the wiser; until your last PRP session.
-Don’t get me wrong, I am NOT against this treatment; PRP has the most amount of evidence in the management of joints, hair loss, and accelerated recovery.
 It has limited benefits in the management of volume, eye rejuvenation, skin rejuvenation & acne scars.

 What is the Tyndall effect & what can be done to correct this?

-Tyndall occurs when the skin overlying the filler is blue.
+Tyndall occurs when the skin overlying the hydration treatment is blue.
 Tyndall is due to reflection of the longer wavelengths of red light, with the absorption & scattering of blue light.
-It is due to incorrect product placement, too much product, & or fillers placed superficially.
+It is due to incorrect product placement, too much product, & or hydrating treatments placed superficially.

 If the Tyndall effect is mild & or able to be covered with makeup, nothing needs to be done.
-If Tyndall is obvious, filler can be dissolved with Hyalase, an enzyme used to break up hyaluronic acid-based fillers.
+If Tyndall is obvious, hydration treatment can be dissolved with Hyalase, an enzyme used to break up hyaluronic acid-based fillers.
 Refilling of the tear trough can commence 2 weeks after Hyalase.

 If you do experience Tyndall with low concentration HA, I may elect to use a hyper-diluted solution of Ca OH apatite, often in combination with collagen stimulating energy devices.